wp-plugins/cpd-search/readme.txt

 Support available by e-mail <support at cpd.co.uk>

 == Changelog ==

+= 3.3.0 =
+* Update to 'add_to_clipboard' and 'remove_from_clipboard' calls to reflect more RESTful backend API usage.

 = 3.2.3 =
 * Update methods that generate media URLs to use URLs now provided in server response (since REST 1.0.6).